lunn-nasa/x360-tools/README.md

 if you are going to use .gesture, place the files in the input

 run x360-tools.py or cmd.bat and that's it

+# credits:
+Pedro for help me with gestures
+Diego for nohuds